vivienneobrien/vivobblog/src/docs/lessons/twentythree/september-2023.md

 If you want to view a single cookie, you cant, you can only view them all at once using the console.log(document.cookie)

 Use a library to do this instead

+!!storageEditorType is converting storageEditorType to a boolean value

+In JavaScript, the !! operator is often used to convert a value to a boolean.